Privacy Breach Guidelines for Health Trustees

 The Commissioner will issue a report for every investigation file that is not resolved informally.
 A copy of the report will also be sent to the Ministry of Health, Ministry of Justice, and any other relevant ministries, organizations, or associations the Commissioner considers appropriate.

-All reports will be posted on the IPC website within three to five days from issuance.
+As indicated earlier, all reports will be posted on the IPC website within seven days from

 HIPA requires that the trustee provide a response within 30 days to the relevant parties.